swiftlang/swift-evolution/proposals/0000-shared-storage-property-wrapper.md

 @Wrapper(@shared: SomeStorage()) var value = ""
 ```

-It's important that the initialization of the shared storage is resolved and stored at the call site.
+The initialization of the shared storage must be resolved and stored at the call site.
 So providing a default value on the initializer argument is allowed but initializing it inside the wrapper declaration is not.

 ```swift
 @propertyWrapper